 Get the mac-n-cheese and pecan cobbler and thank me later!
 Oh my gosh, they were so rich, and they give you so much that I had to share mine.
 You’ve got to save room for tacos later too!
 Seriously, guys, the pecan cobbler gave me so much life!
 If you have a sweet tooth, I highly recommend it.

 Spend a little time there to see the scenery of this trendy place, grab a local Austin beer on tap, and enjoy the BBQ or sides of your choice before the 15-minute walk to the next place.

 The walk to Craft Pride had us walk through a lovely park next to Lady Bird Lake, so I recommend taking this route and enjoying the gorgeous park.

-If you’re starting to feel peckish again, they also have a Detroit style pizza truck sitting out back ready to give you the gift of pizza.
+If you’re starting to feel peckish again, they also have a Detroit style pizza truck sitting out back ready to serve you a slice of that delicious pie.